Should I Mist My Money Tree? (+Ideal Humidity)

 If the air is dry, the water will start evaporating fast from the leaves, and misting will not be able to provide enough humidity to your plant.

 Misting can spread fungal or bacterial infections in your plant.
-If your plant has an area affected by fungus or bacteria, misting the leaves will help them travel from one leaf to the other, thus spreading the infection.
+If your plant has an area affected by fungus or bacteria, misting the leaves will help them travel from one leaf to another, thus spreading the infection.

-Misting can keep the leaves wait for long that can encourage the growth of fungal and bacterial infections.
-A low light area will amplify the situation for your money tree.
+Misting can keep the leaves waiting for long, encouraging the growth of fungal and bacterial infections.
+A low-light area will amplify the situation for your money tree.

 If you are misting the leaves of your money tree with tap water, the minerals present in that water, such as chlorine fluorine or calcium, will accumulate on the leaves and block them from soaking moisture.